WebAssembly/module-linking/proposals/module-types/Explainer.md

   (export "d" (func (result f32)))
 )
 ```
-Like module types, the exports of an instance type are unordered and instance
+Like module types, the exports of an instance type are ordered, but instance
-subtyping is pairwise by name, ignoring superfluous exports.
+subtyping allows arbitrary reordering and compatible extension.

 Just like function types, module and instance types can either be written
 "inline" or factored out into an explicit type definition that can be reused via